Beliavsky/Fortran-Tools/README.md

 [vscode-modern-fortran-formatter](https://github.com/yukiuuh/vscode-modern-fortran-formatter): formatter extension for modern Fortran using fprettify, by Yuki Hanayama

+[Yapakit](http://yapakit.fortran.pagesperso-orange.fr/): free Fortran source code editor for Windows, Linux or Mac.
+It can automatically an html documentation of a project and generate Fortran 90 dependencies for inclusion in a makefile, taking module dependencies into account

 ### Translation from Fortran
 [f2c](https://github.com/juanjosegarciaripoll/f2c): convert Fortran 77 to C